 Rogue Velocity.
 Marc Silvestri not only created Cyberforce, but penciled and inked the comic was well, which looks gorgeous.
 I cannot give the same good graces to the colorist, however, because a major boo-boo on the second page of issue 2, where he left the entire panel uncolored, except for the background.

 In closing, let me point out that I have issues 1, 2, and 4 (of a four issue miniseries) purely by coincidence, because Cyberforce is such a common over-stock comic that it is frequently in grab bags and discount bins.
 What is my point?
 It is extremely easy to find, and you have no excuse not to read it.
 It is fun, cool and clever, not to mention some awesome artwork to boot.
-So be sure to give it a look as you do your usual comic shopping.
+So be sure to give it a look (Affiliate Link) as you do your usual comic shopping.

 Have you read Cyberforce?
 What did you think?
 Leave a comment below.